 While this kingdom is not altogether spiritual, it has a spiritual aspect.
-Some will say, "Yes, but you know the Bible says that the kingdom of God is not meat or drink but righteousness, peace and joy in the Holy Spirit."
-Let me illustrate my point: The Preamble to the Constitution of these United States says that we are given freedom for the pursuit of happiness.
-It does not guarantee happiness, but it guarantees the right to pursue it in liberty.
-Now happiness, while an abstract term, is spiritual and is to be sought by us while we are in a physical world of mountains, rivers, seacoasts, deserts, plains, and valleys.
-With this in mind, let us go back to the thought of the kingdom.
+Some will say, "Yes, but you know the Bible says the kingdom of God is not meat or drink but righteousness, peace, and joy in the Holy Spirit."
+Let me illustrate my point: The Preamble to the Constitution of these United States says we are given freedom for the pursuit of happiness.
+It does not guarantee

-For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
-(Romans 14:17)
+For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit. -Romans 14:17

-That righteousness is to cover the earth as the waters cover the sea, and it is a peace that only He, who is the Prince of Peace, can bring to this earth!
+That righteousness is to cover the earth as the waters cover the sea, and it is a peace that only He, who is the Prince of Peace, can bring to this earth.